Almost Kahler forms on rational 4-manifolds: Pseudo-holomorphic subvarieties and Taubes current

 \subsubsection{Taubes current and regularization}

 The following type of positive current was introduced in \cite{T1}, which we will refer to as a Taubes current.
-Let $B_t(x)$ denote the ball of radius $t$ and center $x$ and $f_{B_t(x)}$ denotes the characteristic function of $B_t(x)$. \begin{definition} On an almost Hermitian $4-$manifold $(M,J, g)$, a closed positive $J-$invariant current $T$ is called a Taubes current if there is a constant $k>1$ such that for any $x$ and small $t$,
+Let $B_t(x)$ denote the ball of radius $t$ and center $x$ and $f_{B_t(x)}$ denotes the characteristic function of $B_t(x)$.
+Remember that we choose an almost Hermitian metric on $(M, J)$ to define the balls.
+When $J$ is tamed by a symplectic form $\omega$, we use the polarization of the quadratic form given by $\omega(\cdot, J\cdot)$. \begin{definition} On an almost Hermitian $4-$manifold $(M,J, g)$, a closed positive $J-$invariant current $T$ is called a Taubes current if there is a constant $k>1$ such that for any $x$ and small $t$,

 Here $\sigma$ denotes a point-wise unit length section of $T^{1,0}M|_{B_t(x)}$. \end{definition}

 Since $M$ is compact, being a Taubes current is independent of the metric $g$.
 A Taubes current behaves like an almost K\"ahler form except it may not be smooth.
 The following observation is also due to Taubes (see the proof of Theorem 1 in \cite{T1}).